 Quadrant 1 groups together activities and tasks that are critical and require immediate attention.
 It is clear that anything that falls into this category is very important and deserves the necessary time and focus.
 It’s in the name, after all: urgent and important.

-Q2: Extraordinary Productivity
+Q2: Extraordinary productivity

 Tasks in this quadrant are important but not urgent.
 The tendency with activities that fall in this category is to postpone them.